MichaelCurrin/learn-to-code/README.md

         - Github - When you link these, you can choose to include or exclude private repo access.
         - Gitlab
         - Google Drive
-    - Use:
+    - How to edit a repo:
         1. Go to [stackedit.io](https://stackedit.io/).
 You will start at a welcome page.
         2. Sign in with Github.
         3. From the menu on the right, select Workspaces.
         4. Select "Add a Github workspace".
         5. Enter a repo path.
 Optionally set folder path and branch.
         6. You will see your folder tree on the left.
 Note that files will give a data error initially while content is being pulled in.
-Note that `.md` extension will be hidden.
-And although the Welcome file shows in the tree, it is not actually stored in the repo.
-You can delete it from the editor view, but it can be useful to keep open as a quick reference.
         7. Edit files.
 You do not have to press save - changes will be saved and synced for you and these will appear as commits in Github.
         8. You may add more repos using steps above and then switch between then.
+    - Usage notes:
+	    - The `.md` extension will be hidden.
+	    - Although the Welcome file shows in the tree, it is not actually stored in the repo.
+You can delete it from the editor view, but it can be useful to keep open as a quick reference.
-    - Help - select Table of Contents from the menu on the right.
+	    - For help, select Table of Contents from the menu on the right.
+	    - Click Settings in the right menu.
+You can overr

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4MTgxNjE3M119
+eyJoaXN0b3J5IjpbMTQwNzk5NTc1OCwxNjgxODE2MTczXX0=
 -->